 Workspace Settings

 The settings menu, which can be opened from the cog in the bottom left, provides options to change the default file, write a custom run config, and change the IDE language.
+Learn more about workspace settings here.

 In other IDEs, like VSC, the Workspace Settings are in the top left.
 Additionally, there will be an option to switch to the Coding Rooms IDE.